Randomized Approach to Matrix Completion: Applications in Recommendation Systems and Image Inpainting: Related work and contribution

 \subsection{Column Subset Selection}

-Many commonly employed low-rank models, such as Principal Component Analysis (PCA), Singular Value Decomposition (SVD), and Nonnegative Matrix Factorization (NNMF) lack clear interpretability, leading to research on alternatives like CSS and CUR decomposition \cite{Deshpande06, Drineas08, sorensen2016deim, hamm2020perspectives, voronin2017efficient, boutsidis2014optimal}.
+Many commonly employed low-rank models, such as Principal Component Analysis (PCA), Singular Value Decomposition (SVD), and Nonnegative Matrix Factorization (NMF) lack clear interpretability, leading to research on alternatives like Column Subset Selection (CSS) and CUR decomposition \cite{ sorensen2016deim, voronin2017efficient}.
 CSS provides low-rank representation using the column submatrix of the data matrix $\mathbf{M} \in \mathbb{R}^{n_1 \times n_2}$.
 Formally, given a matrix $\mathbf{M} \in \mathbb{R}^{n_1 \times n_2}$ and a positive integer $d$, CSS seeks for the column submatrix $\mathbf{C} \in \mathbb{R}^{n_1 \times d}$ such that

 is minimized over all possible $\binom{n_2}{d}$ choices for the matrix $\mathbf{C}$.
 Parameter $\xi \in \{2, F\}$, where $\xi= 2$ denotes the spectral and $\xi= F$ the Frobenius norm.
 Here,